brettlwilliams/QuoraBlockzooka/README.md

 # QuoraBlockzooka

 A series of small utilities that help with curating your experience on Quora.

-The underlying assumptions
+### The Underlying Assumptions
-* People are lazy
+* People are lazy.
-* Computers are dumb
+* Computers are dumb.
-* Thus, they do the same dumb thing over and over again
+* Thus, they do the same dumb thing over and over again.

+---

+## 🛠 Tools

-## Followers
+### Followers
-This bookmarklet automates the process of collecting profile links from a Quora profile.
-When you run it, the script:
+This bookmarklet automates the collection of profile links from a Quora user's followers list.
+When activated, it:

-* Opens the Followers list: Automatically finds and clicks the "Followers" button.
+* **Opens the List:** Automatically finds and clicks the "Followers" button.
-* Auto-Scrolls: Handles Quora's infinite scrolling for you, moving to the bottom until the entire list is loaded.
+* **Auto-Scrolls:** Handles Quora's infinite scrolling, moving to the bottom until the entire list is loaded.
-* Extracts Profiles: Scans the list for unique profile URLs.
+* **Extracts Profiles:** Scans the list for unique profile URLs.
-* Export: Displays the results in a clean pop-up window with a "Copy to Clipboard" button for easy use.
+* **Export:** Displays results in a clean pop-up window with a "Copy to Clipboard" button.

-## Contributors
+### Contributors

-This bookmarklet automates the collection of profile links from a Quora Contributors when run on a Quora space.
-When executed, it:
+This bookmarklet automates the collection of profile links from Quora Contributors within a Space.
+When activated, it:

-* Locates the Contributors: Automatically finds and clicks the "View all" button in the Contributors area.
+* **Locates Contributors:** Automatically finds and clicks the "View all" button in the Contributors area.
-* Smart Auto-Scroll: Detects the scrollable window and automatically scrolls to the bottom, pausing to let new profiles load until the entire list is reached.
+* **Smart Auto-Scroll:** Detects the scrollable window and scrolls to the bottom, pausing for content to load until the list is complete.
-* Extracts Profiles: Scans the loaded list and extracts all unique Quora profile URLs.
+* **Extracts Profiles:** Scans the loaded list and extracts all unique Quora profile URLs.
-* Export: Displays the links in a pop-up overlay with a "Copy to Clipboard" button for easy copying.
+* **Export:** Displays links in a pop-up overlay with a "Copy to Clipboard" button.

-## Block
+### Block
-This bookmarklet streamlines the process of blocking a Quora user by automating the multiple clicks usually required.
+This bookmarklet streamlinesblocking a Quora user by automating the multiple clicks usually required.
 When activated on a user's profile, it:

-* Opens the Menu: Instantly finds and clicks the "More" (three dots) overflow menu.
+* **Opens the Menu:** Instantly finds and clicks the "More" (three dots) overflow menu.
-* Selects Block: Locates the "Block" option within the pop-up menu and clicks it automatically.
+* **Selects Block:** Locates the "Block" option within the pop-up menu and clicks it.
-* Confirms Action: Detects the final confirmation prompt and clicks "Block" to finish the process.
+* **Confirms Action:** Detects the final confirmation prompt and clicks "Block" to finish the process.

-## Space Report Extract
+### Space Report Extract

-This bookmarklet is a  Profile Scraper for Quora report Spaces.
-It automates the extraction of profile links from Space feeds or member pages.
+This bookmarklet is a profile scraper for Quora Space feeds or member pages.
 When activated, it:

-* Subdomain Check: Ensures it's running on a Quora Space (subdomain) to prevent errors.
+* **Subdomain Check:** Ensures it is running on a Quora Space subdomain to prevent errors.
-* Customizable Depth: Provides a pop-up menu where you can choose the number of "scrolls" (up to 50) to determine how deep the scraper should go.
+* **Customizable Depth:** Provides a menu to choose the number of "scrolls" (up to 50) to determine how deep to scrape.
-* Intelligent Scrolling: Automatically scrolls the page and waits for new content to load using a randomized "jitter" delay to mimic human behavior.
+* **Intelligent Scrolling:** Automatically scrolls and waits for content using a randomized "jitter" delay to mimic human behaviour.
-* Extraction & Cleanup: Scans the text for profile URLs, removes duplicates, and filters out unnecessary tracking data.
-Extraction only applies to the 'bubbled' shared URLs in the body of a post.
+* **Extraction & Cleanup:** Scans for profile URLs (specifically 'bubbled' shared URLs in post bodies), removes duplicates, and filters tracking data.
-* Manual Override: Features a "Force Stop & Show" button that lets you end the process early and see the links collected up to that point.
+* **Manual Override:** Includes a "Force Stop & Show" button to end the process early and view collected links.

-## Mass Report
+### Mass Report
-This bookmarklet automates the reporting process for multiple questions on a Quora user's profile.
-It is limited to running on the Questions tab of a profile.
+This bookmarklet automates the reporting process for multiple items on a Quora user's "Questions" tab.
 When activated, it:

-* Page Verification: Checks to ensure you are on a valid /questions profile page before starting.
+* **Page Verification:** Ensures you are on a valid `/questions` profile page before starting.
-* Custom Volume: Provides a pop-up where you can specify exactly how many questions you want to report (skipping the first one to avoid accidental self-reporting).
+* **Custom Volume:** Provides a pop-up to specify how many questions to report (skipping the first to avoid accidental self-reports).
-* Reason Selection: Allows you to choose between reporting for Spam or Child Safety (CSAM).
+* **Reason Selection:** Allows you to choose between reporting for Spam or Child Safety (CSAM).
-* Full Automation: Iterates through the questions, automatically opens the "More" menu, selects "Report," chooses the specified reason, and submits the report.
+* **Full Automation:** Iterates through questions, opens the "More" menu, selects "Report," and submits based on your chosen reason.
-* Live Status: Displays a real-time progress tracker (e.g., "Reporting 3 of 5...") so you know exactly where the process stands.
+* **Live Status:** Displays a real-time progress tracker (e.g., "Reporting 3 of 5...").

-## The Blockzooka
+### The Blockzooka
-Run The Blockzooka overnight or on a separate computer.
-It is slow for a reason.
+*Note: Run this overnight or on a separate computer.
+It is slow for a reason.*

-This bookmarklet is the Blockzooka.
-It allows you to paste a list of profile URLs and automates the blocking process for all of them in one session.
-When you run it, the script:
+This bookmarklet allows you to paste a list of profile URLs and automates the blocking process for all of them.
+When activated, it:

-* Batch Processing: Provides a text area where you can paste multiple Quora profile links (like the ones extracted by the "Followers" or "Scraper" tools).
+* **Batch Processing:** Provides a text area to paste multiple Quora profile links.
-* Safety Filters: Automatically skips profiles that are already blocked or users who are currently following you.
+* **Safety Filters:** Automatically skips profiles that are already blocked or users who follow you.
-* Smart Throttling: Uses a randomized cooldown timer (4–9 seconds) between blocks to mimic human behavior and prevent Quora from flagging the account for "bot-like" activity.
+* **Smart Throttling:** Uses a randomized cooldown (4–9 seconds) to mimic human behavior and avoid anti-bot detection.
-* Automated Navigation: Opens each profile in a small popup window, performs the block/confirm actions, and closes the window once finished.
+* **Automated Navigation:** Opens profiles in a small popup, performs the block actions, and closes the window automatically.
-* Progress Tracking: Features a live progress bar and status updates (e.g., "Blocking...", "Cooldown...", "3 of 50") so you can monitor the batch.
+* **Progress Tracking:** Features a live progress bar and status updates (e.g., "Cooldown...", "3 of 50").

+---

 ## ⚠️ Disclaimer & Safety Warning
-Use these tools at your own risk.
-QuoraBlockzooka is a collection of automation scripts designed to help with moderation and curation, but they must be used responsibly.
+**Use these tools at your own risk.** QuoraBlockzooka is a collection of automation scripts designed for moderation and curation, but they must be used responsibly.

-* Mass Reporting: Automated reporting should only be used for content that clearly violates Quora's Terms of Service (e.g., actual spam or illegal content).
-Abuse of the reporting system can lead to your own account being flagged or banned by Quora.
+* **Mass Reporting:** Automated reporting should only be used for content that clearly violates Quora's Terms of Service.
+Abuse of the reporting system can lead to your own account being flagged or banned.
-* Manual Verification: Always verify the profile or content before initiating a batch action.
-Automation is a "force multiplier"—it makes mistakes happen faster if you aren't careful.
-The Blockzooka is set up to not block people who follow you.
+* **Manual Verification:** Always verify profiles before initiating batch actions.
+Automation is a "force multiplier"—it makes mistakes happen faster.

-* Throttling: While these scripts include built-in "cooldown" timers to mimic human behaviour, aggressive use of automation can be detected by Quora’s anti-bot systems.
-* Avoid running large batches (100+) in a single sitting.
+* **Throttling:** While these scripts include cooldown timers, aggressive use can be detected by Quora’s anti-bot systems.
+Avoid running batches larger than 100 in a single sitting.
-* If using The Blockzooka, consider running it on a secondary device or during off-hours to avoid interference with your active browsing session.

-These scripts are provided for educational use only.
-The developer is not responsible for any account restrictions, bans, or data loss resulting from the use of these bookmarklets.
-No guarantees or services provided.
-You risk a Quora ban by using these tools.
-That may or may not be a good thing.
+* **Account Safety:** These scripts are provided for educational use only.
+The developer is not responsible for account restrictions, bans, or data loss.
+Using these tools carries a risk of a Quora ban.
+This may or may not be a bad thing.

+---

+## 🚀 How to Install and Use
+A bookmarklet is a tiny "app" that lives in your browser's bookmarks bar.
+The effects disappear if you refresh the page.

+### Step 1: Show your Bookmarks Bar
+* **Chrome/Edge:** `Ctrl + Shift + B` (Windows) or `Cmd + Shift + B` (Mac).
+* **Firefox:** Right-click the toolbar > **Bookmarks Toolbar** > **Always Show**.

+### Step 2: Create the Bookmarklet
+1. Right-click an empty space on your **Bookmarks Bar**.
+2. Select **Add Page** (or **New Bookmark**).
+3. **Name:** Give it a clear name (e.g., "Blockzooka").
+4. **URL:** Copy the entire code (starting with `javascript:`) from the relevant file in this repo and paste it here.
+5. Click **Save**.

+### Step 3: Run the Script
+1. Navigate to the relevant Quora page (Space, Profile, or Questions tab).
+2. Click the bookmark you created.
+3. Follow any on-screen prompts or status updates.